UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/lesson-03_activity.rst

 Clone the repo at

 .. todo::
-    Add repo to clone for lesson 3 activity rdbms
+    Add repo to clone for lesson 3 activity rdbms (Andy)

 although you should already have that from earlier in this lesson.